huggingface/diffusers/examples/community/README.md

 pipe = DiffusionPipeline.from_pretrained("tolgacangoz/matryoshka-diffusion-models",
                                          custom_pipeline="matryoshka",
                                          nesting_level=0,
-                                         ).to("cuda")
+                                         trust_remote_code=False,  # One needs to give permission for this code to run ).to("cuda")

 prompt0 = "a blue jay stops on the top of a helmet of Japanese samurai, background with sakura tree"